Frequent Questions about Biosolids

 - 6) Where are biosolids used?

 Farmers and gardeners have been recycling biosolids for ages.
-Biosolids recycling is the process of beneficially using treated the treated residuals from wastewater treatment to promote the growth of agricultural crops, fertilize gardens and parks and reclaim mining sites.
+Biosolids recycling is the process of beneficially using treated residuals from wastewater treatment to promote the growth of agricultural crops, fertilize gardens and parks and reclaim mining sites.
 Land application of biosolids takes place in all 50 states.

 - 7) Why are biosolids used on farms?